 I was laboring under the delusion that I had found an ok way to do the first part of this: emailing photos to Flickr and having new Flickr photos private by default, using Photo Grabbr on Mac OS X to grab the photos “not in a set” and downloading those to a folder on my computer.
 From then on into Max/MSP to actually do something with the photos.

 Rube Goldberg ain’t got nothing on me!
 After writing up a 500 word post, I found a better way to do this first part (200 less words!).
 DropBox is a great way to sync files between multiple computers, and to access those files on things like Androids and iPhones.
-What they don’t provide is a way to email a photo to their service.
-It’s unrealistic to think that I would have everyone at an event set up a DropBox account, become a contact, yadda, yadda, yadda . . . so email is really the best way to do this.
 So set up a DropBox account and install the program on the machine you want to run this scenario on.

-In comes Tgethr.
+In order to get files to Dropbox via email, we’ll use Tgethr.
 Get an account with Tgethr.
-Set it up with the email for the upcoming event, remember that you’re going to want to change it to the next email address right after the event, so nothing you’re going to want forever.
+Set it up with a specific email for the upcoming event, remembering that you’re going to want to change it to the next email address right after the event, so nothing you’re going to want forever.
 Add your DropBox account (kinda hidden), and make sure to put a name (the name of your event?) in the third field “dropbox root folder”.
 This will put things into a subfolder with that name.
-You should be able to close the tgether.com window for now.

 Now, email your newly created @tgethr.com email address an attached photo, as if you were at an event.
-You should get an image in your dropbox folder inside of a folder for your event.
+You should get an image in your dropbox folder inside of the folder you chose for your event.
 Success!